-©2009 Rinnai America Corporation.
-The material contained in this course was researched, assembled, and produced by Rinnai America Corporation and remains their property.
-Questions or concerns about the content of this course should be directed to the program instructor. ©2009 Slide 1 of 86 Tankless Water Heating Solutions Presented By: Rinnai America Corporation 103 International Drive Peachtree City, GA 30269 Description: Provides an overview of tankless water heating technologies, including the history, features and functions, and the energy and environmental benefits of a tankless system, as well as a discussion on how they compare to existing tank heater technology.
+©2009, 2014 Rinnai America Corporation.
+The material contained in this course was researched, assembled, and produced by Rinnai America Corporation. and remains its property.
+Questions or concerns about the content of this course should be directed to the program instructor.
+This multimedia product is the copyright of AEC Daily.

+Tankless Water Heating Solutions

+- Presented by: Rinnai America Corporation 103 International Drive.
+Peachtree City, GA 30269. - Description: Provides an overview of tankless water heating technologies, including the history, features and functions, and the energy and environmental benefits of a tankless system, as well as a discussion on how they compare to existing tank heater technology.

 To ensure the accuracy of this program material, this course is valid only when listed on AEC Daily's Online Learning Center.
 Please click here to verify the status of this course.
 If the course is not displayed on the above page, it is no longer offered.

-The American Institute of Architects · Course No. AEC375 · This program qualifies for 1.0 HSW/LU hour.
+The American Institute of Architects - Course No. AEC375 - This program qualifies for 1.0 LU/HSW Hour.

 AEC Daily Corporation is a Registered Provider with The American Institute of Architects Continuing Education Systems (AIA/CES).
 Credit(s) earned on completion of this program will be reported to AIA/CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.
 This program is registered with AIA/CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 Questions related to specific materials, methods, and services will be addressed at the conclusion of this presentation.

 This course is approved by other organizations.
-Please click here for details. ©2009 · Table of Contents Slide 2 of 86
+Please click here for details.